opf/openproject/docs/bim-guide/revit-add-in/README.md

-## How to update from an Earlier Version?
+## How to update from an earlier version?

 If you already have an earlier version installed, simply follow the same steps as for a new installation ([How to install?](#how-to-install)).
 The existing **OpenProject Revit AddIn** will be updated.